About the course

 At the end of the first year you take the written examinations associated with the MSc in Nature Society and Environmental Governance.
 You will also complete an additional policy brief assignment and two assessed essays linked to elective courses.
 You must pass the examinations taken at the end of the first year in order to proceed into the second year.

-The second year consists largely of independent study and is devoted to researching and writing a thesis of 30,000 words.
+The second year consists largely of independent study and is devoted to researching and writing a thesis.
 The research topic will be devised in your first year and, once approved; a supervisor will be allocated to you.
 The thesis accounts for half the marks for the degree.
 In addition, in the second year you will take a further elective course, assessed by a submitted essay.

 Examples of the organisations include government departments (eg US Department of Energy, National Water Services Agency Singapore), non-governmental organisations (eg OXFAM, Birdlife International), business organisations (eg Confederation of British Industry, Financial Services Authority) and international agencies (eg Food and Agriculture Organisation, United Nations Environment Programme).